French-Argentinean Soprano Eugenia Forteza has been praised for her “soulful mood” (Opera Wire) and “fine tone and spirited acting” (Voce di Meche).

 Eugenia was recently a Finalist in the Concorso Internazionale di Canto Lirico Katia Ricciarelli in Cerisano, Italy and was awarded an Opera Role Prize.

-Recent role performances include the role of Suora Infirmiera (Suor Angelica) with IVAI NYC at Mannes School of Music, the Doe in the NJ premiere of Beloved Prey (by Kento Iwasaki) with The Traveling Opera Company and Giulietta in selected scenes from I Capuleti e i Montecchi for Ana Maria Ruimonte's Manhattan Series.
+Other recent roles include the role of Suora Infirmiera (Suor Angelica) with IVAI NYC at Mannes School of Music, the Doe in the NJ premiere of Beloved Prey (by Kento Iwasaki) with The Traveling Opera Company and Giulietta in selected scenes from I Capuleti e i Montecchi for Ana Maria Ruimonte's Manhattan Series.
 In 2016, Eugenia performed Genovieffa in Suor Angelica with Capitol Opera Albany, Eufemia in the rarely performed La Bohème by Leoncavallo with IVAI in NYC, the lead role of Despina (Così fan tutte) with Opera at Rutgers and also represented the International Vocal Arts Institute in its community outreach performances of The Magic Flute as Second Lady.

 Past roles include Miss Rose (Lakmé), Lucy (The Threepenny Opera), Clori (Acis and Galatea) with Opera at Rutgers, Duchess Carolina (Luisa Fernanda) with Concert Operetta Theater in Philadelphia, the leading role of Bastienne (Bastien und Bastienne) with FAVA in Salzburg, Peaseblossom (A Midsummer Night’s Dream) with Poor Richard’s Opera, Nella (Gianni Schicchi) and La Zelatrice (Suor Angelica) with Temple University Opera Theater, Oscar (cover) in Un Ballo in Maschera with ConcertOpera Philadelphia and Soeur Constance (Dialogues des Carmelites) with Opera Academy of California.